 This certainly has all the makings of somewhere that would be haunted, sat up in the mountains and desolate.
 Hellfire Club is said to have once held satanic meetings for members who are rumoured to have eaten a servant alive… It dates back to 1735, and is said the club gave animals as offerings to the devil. *shivers* I think we’ll pass on checking whether these haunted rumours are true, thanks!

 4. Kilmainham Gaol

 This site used to hold a jail, which opened in 1796.
 Conditions were said to be appalling, and many prisoners were eventually shipped to Australia.
 Significantly, this site held executions of the Easter Rising and followers in 1916.
 Ever since Kilmainham Gaol’s period of restoration in the 1960s, tales of ghosts have followed it.
 Visitors of the site have witnessed items moving by themselves, footsteps, lights having a mind of their own and more.
 One person is even said to have been thrown across a room by an invisible force and pinned to the wall.
-Yeah, think we’ll be giving this place a miss!
+Yeah, might give this one a miss too!

 5. The Shelbourne Hotel

 It is said that this hotel, particularly floor six, has plenty of spooky sightings.
 It even causes guests to run out of their room in fright.
 A seven-year-old girl named Mary Masters is believed to have died on the grounds in 1791, which could explain some of the creepy ghost tales.
-Just don’t stay here if you scare easy, eh?
+Just don’t book a night here if you scare easy, eh?